matt765/daydash/README.md

 # Daily Dashboard

-First React project I've made, the idea is that it can be alternative to default starting page in browser
+First React project I've made, the idea is that it can be an alternative to default starting page in browser

 Tech stack: HTML, SASS/Flexbox/Grid, React/Webpack